 **: Mediocre.
-It isn’t entirely devoid of interest, but good points are few and far between.
+It isn’t devoid of interest, but good points are few and far between.

 *½: Bad.
-Something that is listenable, but offers a very unsatisfying listening experience.
+Listenable, but offers a very unsatisfying listening experience.

 *: Awful.
 Outright unpleasant to listen to.

-[0 stars]: Something so terrible it stuns in a similar way a 5-star record would.
+[0 stars]: Something so terrible it astounds in a similar way as a 5-star record.